-Projected contributing rengths of angled braced wan paints share to assigned a the total plan shown above.
+Projected contributing relights of angled blaced wan panels share be adopted to the blace the blace transfer the second state of the plan shown above.
 Braced wall panels located on a common wall where angled rectangles intersect, as shown in Figure 321.25-B(3), shall have their contributing length applied towards the required length of bracing for the parallel rectangle side and its projected contributing lengths towards the adjacent angled rectangle sides.
-Where the common side of rectangle 2 as shown in Figure 321.25-B(3) has no physical wall, the portion shall be designed in accordance with s.
-SPS 321.25 (8) (a).
+Where the common side of rectangle 2 as shown in Figure 321.25-B(3) has no physical wall, the portion shall be designed in accordance with ^{s.} SPS 321.25 (8) (a).